 THERE ARE NO LEASHES ON PLANET DOG

-Imagine a recently kidnapped puppy’s terror when a tight thing is slapped on and suddenly she is pulled around by the neck!
-Even worse, she is yanked outside into a world she’s never seen before, with loud noises and other creatures that are utterly foreign.
-Her struggles to escape only make matters worse – the noose tightens!
+Imagine a recently kidnapped puppy’s terror when a strange thing is placed on her body and suddenly she is pulled around by it.
+Even worse, she is dragged outside into a world she’s never seen before, with loud noises and other creatures that are utterly foreign.
+Her struggles to escape only make matters worse—the noose tightens!

-In contrast, owners who remember the key information – “Just a baby!” – will consider how terrifying this controlling neck-strap could be, which opens up the mind to all sorts of ideas.
-“Hmm … How could I make this vital safety equipment less frightening to a baby?”
+In contrast, owners who remember the key information— “Just a baby!”—will consider how terrifying this could be, which opens up the mind to all sorts of ideas.
+“Hmm … How could I make this leash walk less frightening to a baby?”

 * Maybe spending the first afternoon with just a light little collar and progressing to an attached light kitty leash the pup can drag around.